sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

 ## Hands-On Semantic Model Development

 This session focuses on the practical implementation of Snowflake Cortex Analyst, from environment setup to building sophisticated semantic models that enable natural language analytics.

+---

+## What is Cortex Analyst?

+**Cortex Analyst** is Snowflake's AI-powered, fully managed service that enables business users to interact with structured data using natural language.
+It acts as an intelligent semantic layer between users and their data, translating conversational questions into accurate SQL queries.

+**Key Capabilities:**
+- **Natural Language to SQL**: Automatically generates optimized SQL from plain English questions
+- **Semantic Understanding**: Leverages AI to understand business context, metrics, and relationships
+- **Self-Service Analytics**: Empowers non-technical users to query data without SQL knowledge
+- **Governed Access**: Respects all Snowflake security policies and access controls

+**How It Works:**
+1. You define a **semantic model** (or semantic view) that describes your data in business terms
+2. Users ask questions in natural language (e.g., "What was revenue by product line last quarter?")
+3. Cortex Analyst interprets the question using the semantic model
+4. Generates and executes the appropriate SQL query
+5. Returns results with explanations

+**The Semantic Model:**
+The semantic model is the foundation of Cortex Analyst.
+It defines:
+- **Tables and their relationships** (how data connects)
+- **Dimensions** (categorical attributes like product_line, region)
+- **Measures** (numeric metrics like revenue, profit)
+- **Business rules** (filters, custom calculations)
+- **Sample values** (to help the AI understand possible values)

 <img alt="model" src="img/cortex_analyst/model.png" />

+In this session, you'll build a complete semantic model that enables questions like:
+- "Show me total revenue by product line for December 2023"
+- "What is the profit margin in Europe?"
+- "Compare actual vs forecasted revenue"

+All without writing a single line of SQL!

 ---